giovanniboscu/continuous-section-field/actions-examples/concrete_pole/README.md

 is the generated CSF input model.

-It describes the tapered pole as a longitudinal member field built from:
+It describes the tapered pole as a longitudinal member field.
+The model is built from two end sections and from the laws that define how the effective contribution of each part changes along the pole.

-* two end sections;
-* named concrete regions;
-* named prestressing components;
-* polygon vertices for each region and component;
-* base weights assigned by the generator;
-* lookup-law assignments that define how the effective contribution varies along the pole.

-The two end sections are identified as:
+The two end sections are:

 ```text
 S0  -> base section, at z = 0.0 m
 S1  -> top section, at z = 20.0 m
 ```

-Each end section contains a polygonal description of the cross-section at that longitudinal position.
-The circular hollow concrete wall is represented by annular polygonal regions.
-The prestressing components are represented by small polygonal regions placed around the wall.
+Each section contains the polygonal geometry of the cross-section at that position.
+The circular hollow concrete wall is divided into named annular regions.
+The prestressing components are represented as named polygonal inserts placed around the wall.

 A simplified view of the YAML structure is: